Tampa Real Estate Attorney / Foreclosure & Estate Planning Lawyer

 All three entities hire foreclosure attorneys to foreclose on real property.
 We have been fighting banks and lien holders since 2007 and helped thousands of people over the years.

-Whether you can afford your home or not, we can help you navigate the difficult road to a loan modification or liquidation with minimal financial losses.
+Whether you can afford your home or not, we can guide you and help you navigate the difficult road to a loan modification or liquidation with minimal financial losses.
 Liquidation includes Short Sales, Deed-In-Lieu of Foreclosure and Judgment-in-Rem of Foreclosure (judgment that does not include any financial repercussions).

 A loan modification involves underwriting a new loan to replace an existing delinquent loan through one or more of the following avenues: Interest rate decrease, modification of escrow requirements, putting delinquent payments on the back end of the loan, decreasing the principle amount owed, adding or removing borrowers to adjust household income, etc. There are many ways to modify a delinquent loan.